loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-08-unity-unsolved/chapter-60-new-problems-from-old.md

 **This Work**: Generates questions about:

-- The nature of mathematical consciousness
+- The nature of mathematical observer
 - The relationship between ψ = ψ(ψ) and specific problems
-- Whether mathematical reality is fundamentally conscious
+- Whether mathematical reality is fundamentally observing
-- How to mathematically model consciousness itself
+- How to mathematically model observer itself

 ## 60.15 The Economics of Problem Generation